With divorce looming on the horizon, it’s important to get your proverbial ducks in a row. Particularly when it comes to finances.

 8. Unfamiliar Financial Institutions

-Divorce or not, it’s important to keep an eye on bank statements, credit card bills, and other financial documents.
+Divorce or not, pay attention to bank statements, credit card bills, and other financial documents.
 That’s just basic money management.

 If you start seeing documents from financial institutions where you don’t have accounts, take note.
 This may indicate your spouse opened new accounts and is trying to move funds from joint accounts to one you can’t access.